Glimpse has been acquired!

 4.5.
 Auditing - Company employees will conduct periodic internal audits of relevant Company operations to help ensure the Company’s continued compliance with applicable Anti-Bribery laws and this Policy.
 It is the duty of all employees to cooperate with—and never interfere with or obstruct—such audit activities or Company investigations.
 Company auditors are expected to act independently, and to liaise with the Company to clarify any questions related to application of this Policy.

 4.6.
-Reporting Violations - If you observe conduct that may violate this Policy, contact .
+Reporting Violations - If you observe conduct that may violate this Policy, contact email@example.com.
 Suspected violations will be reviewed and investigated as appropriate and may lead to disciplinary action.
 Any such reporting will be treated as confidential to the extent permitted by law.
 The Company strictly prohibits retaliation for good faith reports of suspected misconduct.
 Failure to report a violation of this Policy constitutes an independent violation of this Policy and the COBC that is subject to discipline, up to and including termination of employment.